rust-lang/rust/rfc.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This section proposes a new syntax tree data structure, which should be suitable for both compiler and IDE.
+It is not clear if a single parser can accommodate the needs of the compiler and the IDE, but there is hope that it is possible.
+The RFC proposes to develop libsynax2.0 as an experimental crates.io crate.
+If the experiment turns out to be a success, the second RFC will propose to integrate it with all existing tools and `rustc`.

+Next, a syntax tree data structure is proposed for libsyntax2.0.
+It seems to have the following important properties:

+* It is lossless and faithfully represents the original source code, including explicit nodes for comments and whitespace.

+* It is flexible and allows to encode arbitrary node structure, even for invalid syntax.

+* It is minimal: it stores small amount of data and has no dependencies.
+For instance, it does not need compiler's string interner or literal data representation.

+* While the tree itself is minimal, it is extensible in a sense that it possible to associate arbitrary data with certain nodes in a type-safe way.

+It is not clear if this representation is the best one.
 It is heavily inspired by [PSI] data structure which used in [IntelliJ] based IDEs and in the [Kotlin] compiler.

 [PSI]: http://www.jetbrains.org/intellij/sdk/docs/reference_guide/custom_language_support/implementing_parser_and_psi.html
 [IntelliJ]: https://github.com/JetBrains/intellij-community/